 Full of beta-carotene, this nutrient is then converted to Vitamin A in your body and helps boost immune functions and protect you from infections.
 Roast it, steam it or mash it, then add a drizzle of honey and cinnamon and you have a delicious, healthy snack!

 Garlic is known to fight infections and boost the immune system.
-Garlic supplements have not been approved for pregnancy, but you can add it fresh to soups, dips, and sauces.
+In addition, Garlic supplements have not been approved for pregnancy.
+But you can add it fresh to soups, dips, and sauces.

-Bone broth is rich in protein.
-Protein helps repair damaged tissue, plus your protein needs are increased during pregnancy.
+Bone broth is also rich in protein.
+Protein helps repair damaged tissue.
+Plus your protein needs are increased during pregnancy.
 A hot mug of bone broth in the middle of the winter is a perfect afternoon pick-me-up.

 Vitamin D influences the immune system by enhancing the immune response to germs.
-Vitamin D is found in egg yolks, some mushrooms, and fish.
-Additionally, it is found in fortified foods such as milk and soymilk.
+In fact, Vitamin D is found in egg yolks, some mushrooms, and fish.
+In addition, it is found in fortified foods such as milk and soymilk.

 High in Vitamin C, these fruits can protect your body from infection by boosting immune production of antibodies.

 Apples contain phytochemicals – antioxidants that promote health by reducing oxidizing stress on the body.
-This keeps your body healthy and stronger for fighting germs!
+In addition, this keeps your body healthy and stronger for fighting germs!

 Written by Leah K, Dietetic Intern